Lytton History, Family Crest & Coats of Arms

 The Anglo-Saxon name Lytton comes from the family having resided in the region of Litton located throughout various counties in England.
 Lytton is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

 The surname Lytton was first found in Derbyshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Lytton family
+Early History of the Lytton family

 This web page shows only a small excerpt of our Lytton research.
 Another 79 words (6 lines of text) covering the years 1562, 1615, 1586, 1611, 1581, 1660, 1640, 1648, 1562, 1615, 1615 and 1674 are included under the topic Early Lytton History in all our PDF Extended History products and printed products wherever possible.